Context, Judgement, Deduction: Ceci n'est pas un topos

 This is probably the reason behind Weber's flexibility, indeed the classifiers of $\lambda$-\textit{small} fibrations are by many considered a sufficiently expressive alternative that successfully eludes size issues.
 We do not see it that way.
 Here we see that we have a problem that is very similar to the predicativity case. \end{rem}

 Luckily, there is a very consistent way to fix Weber's definition of elementary $2$-topos in such a way that all the listed desiderata are indeed examples.
 The situation is very similar to that of predicativity.
-Indeed, the prestack of fibrations is a virtual object (because it is classified by hom-ing into $\mathsf{Set}$), despite not being representable.
-This is witnessing the fact that $\mathsf{cat}$ has a $2$-dimensional version of \textit{descent}, and indeed it is a $2$-topos in the sense of Street \cite{street1982characterization}.
+Indeed, the prestack of fibrations is a virtual object (because it is classified by hom-ing into $\catof{Set}$), despite not being representable.
+This is witnessing the fact that $\catof{cat}$ has a $2$-dimensional version of \textit{descent}, and indeed it is a $2$-topos in the sense of Street \cite{street1982characterization}.
 Of course, on a technical level, it just follows from the fact that such a prestack is almost representable, and thus of course it is a virtual object.

-\begin{constr}[The fibration of discrete opfibrations] Let $\mathcal{K}$ be a $2$-category, and consider the prestack mapping an object $k$ to the category of discrete fibrations over $k$, Via the Grothendieck construction, this prestack comes with an associated fibration, for which will will use the same name.
+\begin{defn}[The fibration of discrete opfibrations] Let $\ctg{K}$ be a $2$-category, and consider the prestack mapping an object $k$ to the category of discrete fibrations over $k$, Via the Grothendieck construction, this prestack comes with an associated fibration, for which we will use the same name.
 Moreover, because the identity of $k$ is always a discrete fibration, we can construct the following commutative triangle.